marks/Advanced-Leaflet-Filtering/README.md

 __Setup:__<br>
 __1. Build your CSV file.
 Your csv file can contain two types of values:__ <br>
   *The CSV must contain latitude and longitude values for each address.
 These columns should be named 'lat' and 'lng'.<br>
   *True and false values.
-Let true be represented by 'y' and false be represented by 'n'.<br>
+Let true be represented by 'Yes' and false be represented by 'No'.<br>
   *Value types.
 These are represented by a string.
 Say we had a column filled with coutries, some of the values may be           "United States", "China", "Australia", etc.<br>
 __2. Setting up the index.html file:__<br>
   *Scroll down until you see the large comment block that says "USER INPUT".
 Follow the instructions given.<br>
 __3. The map should now be ready to use.__<br>
   *When testing locally on Chrome you need to first start a localhost inorder for the JQuery to work properly.
 I suggest using a  python SimpleHTTPServer for this. <br>
   *Locate the directory of the map and enter "python -m SimpleHTTPServer" to start the server.<br>
   *All other browsers should work fine without the server.<br>

 __*Resources:__<br>